mrousavy/react-native-vision-camera/docs/docs/api/interfaces/TakePhotoOptions.md

 • `Optional` **enableAutoDistortionCorrection**: `boolean`

-Specifies whether the photo output should use content aware distortion correction on this photo request (at its discretion).
+Specifies whether the photo output should use content aware distortion correction on this photo request.
+For example, the algorithm may not apply correction to faces in the center of a photo, but may apply it to faces near the photo’s edges.

+**`Platform`**

+iOS

 **`Default`**